Shopify/eng-intern-assessment-rails/README.md

    This will use [`foreman` (see blog post)](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html) to run and manage all the processes listed in `Procfile.dev`.

 ## Features
-- Styled using Tailwind CSS via [Play CDN](https://tailwindcss.com/docs/installation/play-cdn)
+- Styled using Tailwind CSS
-    - *Note: The Play CDN is designed for development purposes only, and is not the best choice for production.*
 - Added `faker` gem to generate data in `seeds.rb` during development
 - Added `better_errors` and `binding_of_caller` gems to improve debugging in development environment